UMCUGenetics/RNASeq-NF/README.md

 # RNASeq-NF

-RNASeq-NF is an NGS analysis pipeline that performs expression quantification on RNASeq data.
+RNASeq-NF is an NGS analysis pipeline for RNA expression quantification.

 The pipeline performs the following tasks.